magento/devdocs/guides/v2.0/mtf/mtf_entities/mtf_constraint.md

 A [test case][]'s constraints are nodes in variations of a data set.
 The data set has references to the PHP classes with assertions.

 Constraints are performed in order they listed in the data set.
-However, you can use `prev` and `next` attributes to set your custom order.
+However, you can use `prev` (previous) and `next` attributes to set your custom order.

 {%highlight xml%}
 <constraint name="Magento\Catalog\Test\Constraint\AssertCategorySaveMessage" next="Magento\Catalog\Test\Constraint\AssertCategoryForm"/>